 - Physical Store: Transform the store to become more innovative, exciting, and relevant to customers to increase time in-store and help close more sales

-Boulanger needed to find the right combination of technologies to create an engaging retail space; it also needed to achieve results quickly – with a commitment to establish and open a Paris city center flagship store built around the new business model in just six months’ time.
+Boulanger needed to find the right combination of technologies to create an engaging retail space; it also needed to achieve results quickly – with a commitment to establish and open a Paris city centre flagship store built around the new business model in just six months’ time.

 Boulanger approached Capgemini for a digital retail solution that would meet its business objectives and address the challenges, create new revenue opportunities, empower employees and create a unique customer experience without compromising the product availability and service that customers have come to expect in their traditional stores.

 Capgemini’s Applied Innovation Exchange provides a framework for action

 Boulanger executives were invited to visit the Applied Innovation Exchange (AIE) Lille, France, part of the Capgemini’s AIE Global Network, to experience “first hand” the latest in digital retail technologies, and demonstrations of how they could be applied to meet Boulanger’s specific needs.

 The AIE is Capgemini’s global innovation launch pad that leverages a framework for action, a network of exchange locations, and a high performance engagement experience together with a broad community of designers, technologists, sector experts, business and technology companies, academics, research organisations and startups to enable organisations to proactively plan for and respond to the various technology and business shifts confronting them on a daily basis.